HuachenZH/HuachenZH/README.md

-- 👋 Hi, I’m @HuachenZH, general engineering student in EIGSI La Rochelle.
+- 👋 Hi, I’m @HuachenZH, student of mastère spécialisé.
 - 👀 I’m interested in computer science, especially cybersecurity.
-- 🌱 I’m currently learning Python and basic knowledge of cybersecurity by my side.
-I'm also learning network architecture and information system, which are courses of my field.
+- 🌱 I’m currently learning Python, pentest and cybersecurity.
 - 💞️ I’m looking to collaborate on ... every project which needs me !
 - 📫 You can reach my by LinkedIn, or send me an email: huachen.zhang.23@eigsi.fr